BioKIC/symbiota-docs/content/coll_manager/data_publishing/endorsement/_index.en.md

 5. **_Endorsing Node:_** If you are publishing your dataset through a Symbiota portal, select "**Symbiota Support Hub**" as your endorsing node.

 6. **_GBIF Projects:_** For most collections in Symbiota portals, the answer is "**no**".
+Answer "yes" only if you are funded through a BID project.

-7. **_Contacts:_** **We strongly recommend adding multiple contacts for your organization**, and providing at least one generic institutional email address, if possible.
-This will minimize the chance that your organization's publisher page will become orphaned following future staff turnover.
+7. **_Contacts:_** **We strongly recommend adding multiple contacts for your organization** and providing at least one generic institutional email address, if possible.
+This will minimize the chance that your organization's publisher page will become orphaned due to staff turnover.

 8. **_What and How:_**
 * For most collections in Symbiota portals, the answer is "Occurrence-only data".
+This means specimen data.
 * In _Data Description_, we suggest entering something like:
 > I intend to publish specimen occurrences through the Consortium of Southern Rocky Mountain Herbaria, which is a Symbiota portal, available from soroherbaria.org.
 * For the remaining three questions, most collections in Symbiota portals should select "**no**".